barcek/sprk/README.md

 - enable viewing of snippets stored in source file variables
 - enable assignment of snippets to source file variables from the command line or a file, possibly by line number or identifier
 - enable extraction of configuration, template insertions and resource provisions to extension file for sharing
+- annotate remaining functions
+- continue inclusion of interactive examples for testing with `doctest`
-- add docstring-embedded tests using `doctest` or fuller tests with `unittest`
+- add fuller testing with `unittest`
 - reduce method time and space complexity where possible
 - revise to more closely conform to PEP 8
 - refactor as more Pythonic